 The rollout of the AVID 9/10 elective and a significant increase in synchronous courses (from 79 to 198 offerings) have greatly expanded access to rigorous and career-connected instruction.
 These initiatives have been well-received by students and families and directly support both academic achievement and career readiness.
-The school is on track to meet its three-year goal of 200 synchronous offerings aligned to CTE pathways?.
+The school is on track to meet its three-year goal of 200 synchronous offerings aligned to CTE pathways.

-AP Exam Participation and Performance - Intermittent Effectiveness, Building for Growth
+AP Exam Participation and Performance - Emerging Effectiveness, with Need for Broader Access